 Personal service of a document on a body corporate may, in cases for which provision is not otherwise made by any Act, be effected by serving it in accordance with Rule 2 on the mayor, president or other head officer of the body, or on the town clerk, clerk, treasurer, manager, secretary or other similar officer thereof.

+3A.
+Personal service on the State

+Personal service of a document on the State may be effected by serving it accordance with rule 2 on the person in charge of administrative matters at the office of —

+(a) the Attorney General; or

+(b) if there is no Attorney General appointed, the Minister for Justice; or

+(c) if there is neither an Attorney General nor a Minister for Justice appointed, the Minister of the State designated under the Supreme Court Act 1935 section 154(3) or (4).

+[Rule 3A inserted in Gazette 21 Feb 2007 p.
+579.]

 4. Substituted service

 (1) Where by these Rules personal service of a document is required and it appears to the Court that personal service of such document on a person required to be served is impracticable, the Court may order that the document be served on that person by substituted service.